alexwlchan/add_sierra_check_digit/README.md

 If you have the long form, it's easy to get to the short form.
 If you have the short form, getting to the longer form is harder – and some contexts require the long form.

-The Sierra documentation explains how to [work out the check digit][check digit]; this is a command-line tool that lets me work it out on an ad hoc basis.
+The Sierra documentation explains how to [work out the check digit][check digit]; this is a command-line tool works it out for me.
 For example:

 ```console
 $ add_sierra_check_digit 1234567
 12345672
 ```

+Here the check digit is "2".

 [Wellcome]: https://github.com/wellcomecollection
 [Sierra]: https://www.iii.com/products/sierra-ils/